 As school takes place on campus, protecting the SSFS community from the COVID-19 virus is best accomplished through a combination of individual and institutional practices that provide layers of protection.
 No one step by itself is sufficient, and the best protection is provided through actions taken by the School, its employees, and each student’s family, forming a partnership, or social contract, that expands protection beyond the actions of one individual or institution.
 Many of the specifics of this partnership are summarized in the table below and described in detail in the rest of this document.

 SSFS will continue to update our community through the divisional newsletters on a monthly basis through our “COVID Response Team Corner” as well as providing weekly updates regarding COVID positive cases in the newsletter and on our school’s COVID dashboard.

 When the weather permits, dining for lunch will take place outdoors in the quad on picnic tables for Middle and Upper School.
 During the winter and in inclement weather, SSFS utilizes the Westview dining hall as well as the Clifton building and Westview classrooms.

 SSFS is a mask optional campus.
 It is important to note that for people with COVID-19 symptoms, a positive test must follow the School's isolation and quarantine policy regarding mask wearing upon their return to campus.

 The SSFS Health Center, in partnership with the Covid Response Team, has established guidelines for close contacts, quarantine, and isolation.

-The school is closely following follow closely the isolation and quarantine guidelines expressed by the Maryland Department of Health and Human Services in February 2022.
+The School is closely following follow closely the isolation and quarantine guidelines expressed by the Maryland Department of Health and Human Services in July 2022.